LiveJournal: Founding and eventual sale to Six Apart

 LiveJournal's parent company, Danga Interactive, was formed and held entirely by Brad Fitzpatrick.

 He sold the company to Six Apart in 2005.
 Rumors of the impending sale were first reported by Business 2.0 journalist Om Malik in January, 2005.
 Fitzpatrick confirmed the sale, and insisted the site's core principles would not be discarded by the new ownership.

 In August 2007, Fitzpatrick left to work for Google.
-He continued to serve on the Advisory Board of LiveJournal, Inc until it was retired in June 2010.
+He continued to serve on the advisory board of LiveJournal, Inc until it was retired in June 2010.

 Sale to SUP Media

 LiveJournal became extremely popular in Russia.
-The Russian translation of LiveJournal – ЖЖ (ZheZhe, which stands for Живой Журнал) – has become a genericized trademark for blogging in Russia, and the community boasts something close to 700,000 Russian LiveJournals, perhaps 300,000 of them active.
+The Russian translation of LiveJournal – ЖЖ (ZheZhe, which stands for Живой Журнал) – has become a genericized trademark for blogging in Russia, and the community boasts approximately 700,000 Russian LiveJournals, with 300,000 of them being active.

 Six Apart licensed the LiveJournal brand to the Russian company SUP Media in August 2006.
 The deal was brokered with Fitzpatrick's assistance, but expatriated Russians have expressed concerns, citing links between the company and state security.
 Some have also worried that SUP's purchase of the community was less to make a profit and more to curtail or even dissolve the strong independent Russian blogging community, silencing dissent the government found inconvenient.
 These concerns started with the licensing deal, and have grown with the announcement of LiveJournal's sale to SUP Media in December 2007.

 In a March 2008 interview, Anton Nosik, an advisor to SUP Media, accused LiveJournal users of "trying to scare and blackmail us, threatening to destroy our business," and said that a large class of users are on LiveJournal only to harm it and its owners; "their goal is to criticize, destabilize and ruin our reputation."
 Nosik said his likely reaction to such pressure would be to retaliate against the users rather than bowing to their pressure.

 Despite stating that LiveJournal would maintain the majority of its operations in the United States via the local subsidiary LiveJournal, Inc., in January 2009 SUP laid off some employees and moved product development and design functions to Russia.
-In December 2016, LiveJournal moved to servers hosted in Russia, and in April 2017 it changed its terms of service to conform to Russian law and to be written (in their official form) only in Russian.
+In December 2016, LiveJournal moved to servers hosted in Russia; in April 2017, it changed its terms of service to conform to Russian law and to be written (in their official form) only in Russian.